dovecot/documentation/docs/core/man/doveadm.1.md

 Force [[man,dovecot]] to reload the configuration.

-**--kick-timeout** *time* overrides [[setting,service_shutdown_clients_timeout]] for this reload: how long the processes of the old configuration may keep serving their existing clients. **0** disconnects them immediately, **infinite** keeps them until the clients disconnect.
+**--kick-timeout** *time* overrides [[setting,service_shutdown_clients_timeout]] for the processes of the old configurations, including the ones that earlier reloads left running: how long they may keep serving their existing clients.
+**0** disconnects them immediately, **infinite** keeps them until the clients disconnect.
+The next reload uses the configured setting again.

 ### doveadm stop